 HPV stands for human papillomavirus.
 There are more than 100 types of HPV.
 Some types produce warts — plantar warts on the feet and common hand warts.
 About 40 types of HPV can infect the genital area — the vulva, vagina, cervix, rectum, anus, penis, or scrotum.

 Genital HPV infections are very common.
-HPV is so common that nearly all sexually active men and women will get at least one type of HPV at some point in their lives, but most people who have HPV don't know it.
+HPV is so common that nearly all sexually active people will get at least one type of HPV at some point in their lives, but most people who have HPV don't know it.

 - Most HPV infections have no harmful effect at all.